 Children are assessed throughout the year through tests, exams, classwork, behaviour and other criteria.
-From Preschool onwards feedback is given from their form tutor as well as the subject specialist teachers in French, Music and PE.
+From Preschool onwards feedback is given from their form tutor as well as the subject specialist teachers in Modern Foreign Languages, Music and PE.

 Reports are produced each term, and Parent Teacher Conferences take place twice a year in the Autumn and Spring Term.

 We require all children in Preschool to attend a minimum of 5 sessions and we encourage children to start moving towards full time attendance by their final term in the Preschool, to help prepare them for their transition to Reception, subject to availability.